ggozad/behaving/README.md

 A `Dockerfile` as well as a complete setup using `docker-compose` are provided to help you create selenium grid configurations that run your tests.
 In addition dev container configuration is included if VSCode is your thing.

+Note: For `arm64` based systems (Apple M1/M2 included), you can run docker compose using the `docker-compose.arm64.yml` file.

 ## Running behaving tests

 You can run all behaving tests as follows: